WolfThatMoos/PTCGPExtras/README.md

 ## Todo:
 - ~~Updating support for 6.3.6~~
 - Complete needle extraction for Palkia pack
-- Update PTCGPBot GUI to support Minimum Pack Points / New Godpack Mode
+- Update PTCGPBot GUI to support Minimum Pack Points / New Godpack Mode and a quick launch button for editing the Pokedex
 - Update Settings.ini to support Minimum Pack Points / New Godpack Mode
-- Update 1.ahk
+- ~~Update 1.ahk~~
 	- ~~To support new logging system (packs.txt)~~
- 	- To support user feedback via CustomMsg()
-  	- Cleanup
+  	- ~~Cleanup~~

 ## Update and FAQS: